Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 There are several common reasons for this issue:

-* The user is attempting to import a package that already exists in the feed
+* The user is attempting to import a package that already exists in the feed.
 * Two identical packages exist in the import path with different file names, and one is attempting to overwrite the other during the same bulk import.
 * The package file exists within two different folder locations, and one is attempting to overwrite the other during the same bulk import.

-There are two ways to fix this warning.
+There are two ways to fix this warning:

 #### Option 1: Delete the file from the import path

 Deleting the file from the import path folder does not delete it from ProGet.
 ProGet has already imported the data and files to its server, so the information will not be lost.

-You can check if a file is still accessible by navigating to Feed > Package > Package Version > Files
+You can check if a file is still accessible by navigating to the feed, selecting the package and version, and clicking the "Files" tab.

 ![ProGet CSharp Package](/resources/docs/proget-csharp-packagefilesview.png){height="" width="50%"}